Q: How was the Montessori method established?

-A: Omni teachers advise against using Montessori materials at home.
-Unlike parents, AMI-certified Montessori teachers have mastered the presentation of each lesson.
-Work is presented with great precision and clarity, and the teacher is prepared to guide individual progress.
+A: Omni guides advise against using Montessori materials at home.
+Unlike parents, AMI-certified Montessori guides have mastered the presentation of each lesson.
+Work is presented with great precision and clarity, and the guide is prepared to guide individual progress.
 It is, however, quite possible to provide a Montessori environment without these materials by using the principles of child development at home.
 Look at your home through your child's eyes.
 Providing opportunities for independence is the surest way to build your child's self-esteem.
 Find ways for your child to participate in daily life activities such as meal preparation, cleaning, gardening, and caring for pets.

 Q: How well do children transition from Montessori to traditional schools?

 A: The transition is usually very smooth.
 Research indicates that Montessori graduates typically score well on standardized tests, and consistently show enhanced ability for following directions, independent thinking, and adapting to new situations.
-Teachers are often impressed by the leadership abilities and depth of knowledge possessed by students coming out of Montessori programs.
+Guides are often impressed by the leadership abilities and depth of knowledge possessed by students coming out of Montessori programs.

 Q: How well does Montessori education prepare the children for success in later life?